omics-datascience/BioAPI/README.md

 1. Run Bio-API in Docker:
     1. Make a copy of `docker-compose_dist.yml` named `docker-compose.yml` and modified the required fields.
     1. Use docker compose to get the API up: `docker-compose up -d`.
 By default, BioAPI runs on `localhost:8000`.
-Edit the `docker-compose.yml` file to modify these values.

 ## Endpoints: